 Seamoor Road, Westbourne, Bournemouth

-There is some confusion about the origins of the building.
+There is some uncertainty about the origins of the building.
 By some accounts it was originally a Nonconformist chapel, by others it was originally a public hall, then an Anglican chapel, then a market.
 The Jesuits bought the building through Lady Wimborne, and it was opened for Catholic worship in 1927.

 The passage leading to the church building has a red brick screen wall on Seamoor Road which could well date from the later 1920s when the building became a Catholic church.
 The church is a rectangular structure of circa 1900 (it is not shown on the 1890 Ordnance map).
 It is built of yellow brick with a hipped slate roof.
-In the side walls are round headed windows with red brick surrounds; originally there were five windows on each side, but some have been blocked.
+In the side walls are round-headed windows with red brick surrounds; originally there were five windows on each side, but some have been blocked.

 The interior is a single space with plastered walls and a projecting cornice, above which is a cove and a flat trabeated and compartmented ceiling.
 Mouldings on the walls echo the outlines of the windows and also of the small eastern apse.